 Tuesday, May 16, 2017, Tokyo, Japan

-The second day of the PDC started with speeches about NEO Characterization Results on Session 3, organized by Prof. Alan Harris and Dr. Line Drube, from DLR and NEOShield-2.
+The second day of the PDC started with talks about NEO Characterization Results on Session 3, organized by Prof. Alan Harris and Dr. Line Drube, both from DLR and NEOShield-2.

-The session started with the speech from Simone Ieva, post-doctoral researcher at INAF, about the Italian contribution to the NEOShield-2 project.
+The session started with the talk from Simone Ieva, post-doctoral researcher at INAF, about the Italian contribution to the NEOShield-2 project.
 He showed the results of the first year of the activity.

-Simone’s speech was followed by the speech of Eric Christensen, head of the Catalina Sky Survey, the most prolific Near Earth Objects survey.
+Simone’s talk was followed by the talk of Eric Christensen, head of the Catalina Sky Survey, the most prolific Near Earth Objects survey.

-On the same session, Prof. Alan Harris gave a speech about the relevance of Thermal Inertia to Planetary Defense and Ettore Perozzi (Elecnor Deimos, NEOShield-2) presented the ESA SSA-NEO system evolution.
+On the same session, Prof. Alan Harris (DLR) talked about the relevance of Thermal Inertia to Planetary Defense and Ettore Perozzi (Elecnor Deimos, NEOShield-2) presented the ESA SSA-NEO system evolution.

 The NEOShield-2 team also participated with a poster from Maria Antonietta Barucci, Observatoire de Paris, about the Compositional Characterization of Small NEOs.

 Session 4, co-organized by Patrick Michel (CNRS, NEOShield-2), was initiated with the topic Deflection and Disruption Models & Testing.

 On this session, NEOShield-2 participated with a poster from Martin Schimmerohn, Fraunhofer EMI, with the topic: Measuring Ejecta Characteristics and Momentum Transfer in Experimental Simulation of Kinetic Impact.

 Later in the afternoon, more information about the hypothetical NEO/Earth impact event scenario was introduced, you can check the new guidelines here.